unused/env/README.md

-# my environment setup
+# my `env`ironment setup

-A minimal Linux environment setup using [Ansible] to handle configs and software packages and [Toolbox] to manage environments.
+A minimal Linux environment setup using [Ansible] to handle configs and software packages.

-The `roles` contain groups of setup tasks and serve to document and manage changes to our machine.
+The `roles` contain groups of setup tasks that serve to document and manage changes to our machine.
 Every role contains a README file that summarizes its purpose, usage and provides hints.
 Most common roles are: